 Tefal Cuisine Companion

-With a $1,400 price point, and larger bowl, the Tefal Cuisine Companion is a big competitor to the market leader.
+With a $1,299 price point, and large 2.5L capacity dishwasher safe bowl, the Tefal Cuisine Companion is a big competitor to the market leader.
 This product is particularly popular amongst those with a lot of mouths to feed.
+It features six automatic programs and a manual mode to adjust speed, heat and time for your own recipes.

-Now, if you are looking for value for money in an all-in-one cooking appliance, then the Bellini Supercook might take the accolade – coming in at a cool $800.
+Now, if you are looking for value for money in an all-in-one cooking appliance, then the Bellini Supercook might take the accolade – available from as little as $399 at Target (June, 2018).
 With 13 cooking functions, this could be the machine for the money savvy.

 The bottom line on the Thermomix